Need to talk? Call 1800 882 436.

 Key facts

-• Co-parenting is when former partners share in raising their children.
+• Co-parenting is when separated parents share the tasks of raising children.

 • are consistent about rules and rewards

-• plan ahead for activities, holidays, and special events, such as birthdays
+• plan for activities, holidays, and special events, such as birthdays

-• respect your child's right to form a relationship with the other parent
+• encourage your child to have a relationship with the other parent

 Australia's Family Law Act says both parents are responsible for the care and welfare of their children.
 The law presumes it's best for most children if both parents:

-For co-parenting to work, it's best to write a parenting plan.
+For co-parenting to work, it's best to have a parenting plan.
 This is an agreement between you and your former partner.
 It doesn't involve going to court.

 • how you will share parenting responsibilities